KhronosGroup/glTF/specification/2.0/README.md

 The size of the accessor component type is two bytes (the `componentType` is unsigned short).
 The accessor's `byteOffset` is also divisible by two.
 Likewise, the accessor's offset into buffer `0` is `5228 ` (`620 + 4608`), which is divisible by two.

-<a name="geometry-and-meshes"></a>

-## Geometry and Meshes
+## Geometry

 Any node can contain one mesh, defined in its `mesh` property.
-Mesh can be skinned using a combination of the properties `skeletons` and `skin`.
+Mesh can be skinned using a information provided in referenced `skin` object.
+Mesh can have morph targets.

 ### Meshes

 In glTF, meshes are defined as arrays of *primitives*.
-Primitives correspond to the data required for GL draw calls.
+Primitives correspond to the data required for GPU draw calls.
 Primitives specify one or more `attributes`, corresponding to the vertex attributes used in the draw calls.
 Indexed primitives also define an `indices` property.
-Attributes and indices are defined as accessors.
-Each primitive also specifies a material and a primitive type that corresponds to the GL primitive type (e.g., triangle set).
+Attributes and indices are defined as references to accessors containing corresponding data.
+Each primitive also specifies a material and a primitive type that corresponds to the GPU primitive type (e.g., triangle set).

 > **Implementation note:** Splitting one mesh into *primitives* could be useful to limit number of indices per draw call.

-> **Implementation note:** If `material` is undefined, engines can opt to render such primitive with [default material](#appendix-a).
+If `material` is not supplied, and no extension is present that defines material properties, then the object should be rendered using a 50% gray emissive color.

 The following example defines a mesh containing one triangle set primitive: